 The finished product seems so far from where you are today, but don’t worry.
 The key to project managing your office move is methodical thinking.
 Take it one step at a time and try to enjoy the process as much as possible.
-Here is a guide to project managing your office move as efficiently as possible:
+Here is a guide to project manage your office move as efficiently as possible:

 Step one: Outline your project plan